 If you are using your smartphone, then holding down your shutter button (the button that takes the photo) will have a similar effect.
 On an iPhone it’s called burst mode.

 Photo Tip #5: Keep it short & let them show off their personality.

 You’re more likely to have kids who are willing to cooperate if they know it will be short (like 2-3 minutes tops).
 I don’t ask my children for smile for me, instead, I prompt with fun questions or ask them to yell as loud as they can “LAST DAY OF SCHOOL!”
 They love that they actually get to yell and that it’s for the last day of school!

 I also grab a shot sitting and standing (again to show how much they’ve grown).
 So I play some music on my phone and have a little dance party, or just wiggle at them to make them crack up.
 Anything to keep it short and fun.

-Plus, my kids don’t hate it if skittles are involved for afterwards! 😉
+Plus, my kids don’t hate it if Skittles are involved for afterward! 😉

-Now you’re ready to tackle that last day of school photo!
+Now that you have these tips you’re ready to tackle that last day of school photo!
 If you have any more questions, please don’t hesitate to ask.
 You deserve to be able to take great photos of your kids, and I’m excited to help you.

 For more photo tips head to the Neyssa Lee YouTube Channel.
 There you’ll find photo tips, tips to help you prepare for family photos, a peek at life with 6 kids, and more!